lly02/lly02/README.md

 ## 🧐 About Me

-🎓 Graduate of Singapore Polytechnic, Diploma in Information Technology, 2022
+🎓 I am a graduate of Singapore Polytechnic, Diploma in Information Technology, 2022

 😄 I Like to participate in hackathons and learn together with people